False Positive on an Ovulation Test: 6 Reasons They Happen

 Once released, an egg survives for roughly 12-24 hours.
 That’s why knowing when you’re ovulating is crucial when you’re trying to get pregnant.

 Ovulation tests measure how much LH is in your urine.
-Most OPKs base their results on average thresholds.
+Most ovulation test kits base their results on average thresholds.
 That means they only detect LH levels above 25-30 mIU/mL.
 If your LH passes that amount, you get a positive result.

-The trouble is, reading ovulation kits can be tricky.
+The trouble is that reading ovulation kits can be tricky.

-Reading a pregnancy test is plain as day.
-Two lines = you’re pregnant!
+Reading a pregnancy test is as plain as day.
+Two lines = You’re pregnant!
 But OPKs aren’t so cut and dry.

 However, a faint line does not equal a positive ovulation test.
-It means LH was detected but isn’t at surge levels.
+This could mean:

 Along with LH, some ovulation tests measure estrogen as well.
 This is because estrogen rises about three days before you ovulate.